End-of-Life Conversations at the 11th Hour

 I began questioning if everything happens for a reason as a pediatric intensive care nurse at the beginning of my career.
 Asking “why?” is a natural response to watching a child suffer.
 Why is a baby born without a functional left ventricle?
 Why does an infant contract leukemia or a brain tumor?

 Certainly genetics or environmental factors cause some cases.
-Regardless, it’s […]
+Regardless, it’s difficult to […]

 ‘Worth Its Weight in Gold’: The Small, Unexpected Triumphs of Nursing